hww/Aleste520EX/sch_pcb/README.md

 - *aleste-520ex-pcad2k2* Alternative version with PCAD2002

-Use this if you want to build original Aleste 520ex today.
+Use this if you want to build an original Aleste 520EX today.

 [Autor's site](http://forum.tslabs.info/viewtopic.php?p=26593)